NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 -

-Matrescence (The Identity Shift): Just like adolescence, Matrescence is a developmental phase where your hormones, brain structure, and identity rewrite themselves.
+Matrescence (The Identity Shift): Just like adolescence, matrescence is a developmental phase where your hormones, brain structure, and identity rewrite themselves.
 It can be messy, awkward, and exhausting,

 -